- EaseUS Freeware

 It depends.
 If you cloned a data drive, it's not bootable but only accessible for data storage.

-If you cloned an OS disk, it can be bootable if you remember to change the boot order, setting the computer to boot from the new disk.
+If you cloned an OS disk, it could be bootable if you remember to change the boot order and set the computer to boot from the new disk.

 3. How do I transfer my OS from HDD to SSD?